Vanherwegentim/CompSciMaster/1-Sem/Machine-Learning/Machine Learning Exercises Assistance.md

-## Terms and concepts used on exam
+## Important terms and concepts

 - **Predictive learning:** Predictive learning is a type of learning that involves building a model to predict certain things given some input data.
 - **Descriptive learning:** Descriptive learning is a type of learning that instead of trying to predict something we are going to be describing or summarizing the characteristics of large data sets
 - **Supervised learning: ** Supervised learning is a type learning where we are gonna build a model based on labeled training data.
 The goal is to be able to make accurate predictions given some input.
 - **Unsupervised learning:** Unsupervised learning is a type of learning where the model is given data but it is not labeled.
 The goal is not be able to make predictions but to find patterns or relationships in data.
 - **Semi-supervised learning:** Semi-supervised learning is similar to supervised learning except that we are building a model based on both labeled and unlabeled data.
 The goal is to be able to make predictions given some unseen data.
-It is used when it hard to get a large labeled dataset.
+It is used when it's hard to get a large labeled dataset.
 - **Classification:** classification is a type of machine learning where the goal is to able to predict a label for a given input data.
 Labels are categorical values that represent different classes.
 Example, classification task to predict the type of animal in photo, cat, dog, bird.
 - **Regression:** regression is a type of machine learning task in which the goal is to predict a continuous numerical value based on a set of input data.
 - **Clustering:** clustering is grouping data points with similar attributes into clusters. (ex. k-means clustering)